Nagendra1997/dummypy/README.md

 	- SLES 15

-	- Oracles Linux 7.x## On-Premise vs Cloud offering You can't go wrong with either model.
-While our Cloud service let you start immediately without installing anything, the on-premise model offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.
-The pricing is same, however on-premise model can work out more cost effective as there are no charges other than per active user charges.
-On other hand, you pay for bandwidth and storage charges in our cloud offering.

-If you do not wish to host mesibo on your own server/infratructure you are free to use the cloud offering by Mesibo.
+	- Oracles Linux 7.x## On-Premise vs Cloud offering

 - MySQL (or MariaDB) database

 ## How Mesibo On-Premise works
 Running Mesibo on your own premise offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.Please note, there is no change whtasoever in the way you use Mesibo API services or how you deploy your application.
 The hosting infrastructure is chosen by you and can have all the data backups in your own storage.

-With Mesibo On-Premise when you connect to mesibo, your connection is redirected to your chosen host/server.
+With Mesibo On-Premise ,when you connect to mesibo your connection is redirected to your chosen host/server.
-If in any case your On-Premise server fails or has issues then you have the option of falling back to mesibo cloud services.
+If in any case your On-Premise server fails or has issues, then you have the option of falling back to Mesibo Cloud Services.If you wish not to connect to your On-Premise instance , you can switch back to Mesibo Cloud Services at any time.

-To setup Mesibo-On Premise follow these steps:
+To Setup Mesibo on your premise follow these steps:

 ## Step 1 - Install Docker
 Mesibo On-Premise server is distributed as a docker image so that you can install it on most Linux distributions without worrying about any dependencies etc. All you need is to install Docker to run it.
 If you have already installed Docker on your server, you can skip to Step 2.